CO-FOUNDERS & GLOBAL MANAGEMENT

 Chan Weng Hong is a graduate from the Singapore Management University (SMU).
 He is currently working in dispute resolution at an advocacy organisation.
 He loves history and is a keen follower of security and economic developments around Asia Pacific.

-Jessica Mitchell is the Director of YCW Brussels.
+Jessica Mitchell is Co-Head of YCW Brussels.
 She is an innovation systems Policy Analyst for the European Commission’s Joint Research Centre.
 Prior to this she was the Science & Innovation Attache at the EU Delegation to China in Beijing.

 Will Heidlage is the Head of YCW DC.
 He is a Research Director with BowerGroupAsia, an international government relations consultancy.
 He has lived in Beijing, Hangzhou and Nanjing and received an MA from Johns Hopkins SAIS.